JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: Discussion and lessons learned

 \subsection{Future applications}

 The method described in Section \ref{sec:evaluation} constitutes a standard that can be applied to unit test generation for other kinds of languages using an infrastructure similar to \juge.
 For instance, Lukasczyk \etal \cite{Lukasczyk2020} recently defined an approach to generate unit tests for Python.
-Of course, dynamically typed languages such as Python face other challenges than statically typed languages like Java.
-Those challenges have to be taken into account in the design of the infrastructure (\eg running type inference engines during pre-processing) and the selection of the benchmark (\eg considering classes with type annotations only, \etc), and reported in the description of the empirical evaluation.
+Of course, dynamically typed languages such as Python face additional challenges than those discussed in Section \ref{subsec:requirements}.
+Such challenges must be considered in the design of the infrastructure (\eg running type inference engines during pre-processing) and the selection of the benchmark (\eg considering classes with type annotations only, \etc), and reported in the description of the empirical evaluation.